Pitch Pine (Pinus rigida Mill.)

 This tentative map is based on our own research.
 It may have limited data on Canada and/or Mexico, and there is some subjectivity in our assignment of plants as introduced vs. expanded.
 Read more in this blog post.

-Found on a variety of harsh sites, including sites with excessively well-drained sandy soils, rocky ridges with thin soil, swamps, and bogs.
-Most often found in thin, sandy, or gravely soils that are low in nutrients and poor at holding moisture.
-Tolerates high aluminum levels in soil, high soil acidity (to pH of 3.4), and soils that have been highly leached of nutrients.
+Pitch pine occurs on a variety of harsh sites, including those with excessively-drained, drought-prone sandy soils, rocky ridges with thin soil, but also in swamps and bogs.
+It is most common on thin, sandy, or gravely soils that are low in nutrients and poor at holding moisture.
+It tolerates high aluminum levels in soil, high soil acidity (pH down to 3.4), and soils that have been highly leached of mineral nutrients.

-Highly fire-adapted and frequently found in areas that burn regularly.
-Can function as a pioneer species in richer and less fire-prone habitats, or a stable climax species on harsher sites.
-In some areas, such as Martha's Vineyard, fills an intermediate role in succession, appearing after eastern redcedar but eventually being replaced by other tree species.
-In the north and at higher elevations, tends to be replaced by spruces, and in the south and at lower elevations, by various hardwoods.
+It is highly fire-adapted and frequently found in areas that burn regularly.
+It can function as a pioneer species in richer and less fire-prone habitats, or a stable climax species on harsher sites.
+In some areas, such as Martha's Vineyard, it fills an intermediate role in succession, appearing after eastern redcedar but eventually being replaced by other tree species.
+In the north and at higher elevations, it tends to be replaced by spruces, and in the south and at lower elevations, by various hardwoods.

-Shade-intolerant and only found on open sites with sufficient light.
+Pitch pine is highly shade-intolerant and only found on open sites with sufficient direct sunlight.

 Seeds germinate best on exposed mineral soil, but some litter may aid establishment by protecting seeds from predation.
 Germination is triggered by moisture accompanied by warm temperatures.